partlyhuman/rgb-switcher/README.md

 If you don't need to use a transcoder, you could instead use a simple THS7374 circuit with 300Ω termination.

+**Note** there are multiplexers with much less resistance that could be used instead, to easily alleviate the issue.
+Since I had control over the circuit after the switcher, I chose to use this low-cost multiplexer and solve for the additional resistance.

-**Note** a buffer could be integrated into a future revision of the hardware so that the switcher has typical 75Ω impedance.
+**Note** alternatively, a video buffer could be integrated into a future revision of the hardware so that the switcher has typical 75Ω impedance.

 ### Cables

 In the MD2 pinout, ground is carried over the shielding of a cable.
 Therefore, all mini-DIN 9 cables used with this must be shielded.
+Some cheap cables you may find on AliExpress skimp out on this, and it's not called out, so beware.
 Use a multimeter to check continuity between the metal outer ring of each end of the cable to verify you have shielded cables.

 I can verify that (at the time I purchased them) these cables from "wg cable store" are shielded: [AliExpress](https://www.aliexpress.com/item/1005004607170871.html)